Monrovia Travel Guide

-One of Monrovia's top attractions is located about 90 minutes from the city: Monkey Island had a sinister beginning, founded as a lab to conduct medical experiments on chimpanzees; however, the experiments have long ceased and the chimps continue to be cared for.
+One of Monrovia's top attractions is located about 90 minutes from the city: Monkey Island had a sinister beginning, founded as a lab to conduct medical experiments on chimpanzees.
+However, the experiments have long since ceased and the chimps are now cared for.
 'Monkey Island' is a bit of a misnomer, as the facility is set on six small islands.
 Visitors who make an appointment can ride with the caretakers and interact with the chimpanzees.

 Tourism in Monrovia is on the rise, thanks in part to cruise ship traffic, and infrastructure is gradually improving.
 A good, if limited, selection of restaurants and bars pepper the downtown area, and the locals are generally friendly and welcoming to all visitors.